A hybrid program over 10 weeks

 Add Three: Post-program activity

-We all know what it’s like to take time out of our usual work: it seems we spend the rest of the day catching up.
-But measuring the financial ROI of your SHEQ training is important to your organization, so you do need to follow up on your tasks and ideas.
-So three or four weeks after the program, I’ll host a 1-hour webinar where you can revisit the program content and your ‘to do’ list, hear from others how they’ve been going and ask questions.
+It’s always difficult to take time out from our usual work.
+You may find it harder still to take more time out to review your own training in light of this workshop.
+To help you follow up on your tasks and ideas, three or four weeks after the program I’ll host a 1-hour webinar where you can revisit the program content and your ‘to do’ list, hear from others how they’ve been going and ask questions.

 Four add-ons that nearly double this program’s wrap-around value for you.